 The Ross island tells a story from the past.
 There are still ruins of the old settlement and buildings, such as bakery, water treatment plant, hospital, cemetery and many more.
 A walk around the island is a great way to go around and see these buildings that talk about our history.

-One can also take a golf cart to travel between the places.
+You can also take a golf cart to travel between the places.

 Safety for solo female travelers